Revain Price Hits $0.0000 on Top Exchanges (REV)

-Revain (REV) traded 0% lower against the dollar during the 1-day period ending at 10:00 AM Eastern on September 25th.
-In the last week, Revain has traded down 3.6% against the dollar.
-Revain has a total market capitalization of $1.80 million and $9.73 worth of Revain was traded on exchanges in the last day.
-One Revain token can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Revain (REV) traded up 0% against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on September 25th.
+During the last week, Revain has traded 3.6% lower against the U.S. dollar.
+Revain has a market cap of $1.80 million and $9.73 worth of Revain was traded on exchanges in the last 24 hours.
+One Revain token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.